Create your own artisanal cannery: everything you need to know to make preserves

 - The practice and control of closures

-The CTCPA, reference center of the canning industry, offers you a training cycle " Leading a canning activity " which can be financed through your Personal Training Account.
+The CTCPA, a reference center for the canning industry, offers you a training course leading to a certificate in Canning Operations, which can be financed via your Personal Training Account (Compte Personnel de Formation).

 So don't wait any longer to create your own artisanal cannery!